LukeMS/keltor/rst/index.rst

 Human Language Families
 ************************

 There are five language families for the humans.
-Three are spoken on Keltor, one north, one middle, and one south.
-The other two families of human languages are spoken by the people of Unetor and Rektor.
+Three are spoken on `Keltor`_, one north, one middle, and one south.
+The other two families of human languages are spoken by the people of Unetor and `Rektor`_.

 Novaskag
 =========

-Spoken in the northern area of Keltor, predominately in the Ice Kingdoms but also bleeding down into `Fellice`_.
+Spoken in the northern area of `Keltor`_, predominately in the Ice Kingdoms but also bleeding down into `Fellice`_.
 After the `Winter Wall`_ was built it cut off the north and restricted access to the majority of Novaskag dialects.
 Only one dialect, called simply Skag, is still spoken south of the Wall.
 It's seen, by citizens of the `Fellice`_, as a low language used by bumpkins living in remote mountain villages near the `Winter Wall`_.
 North of the `Winter Wall`_, it is the dominate language having at least a dozen dialects.
 These are spoken by the various human tribes of the Ice Kingdoms.
 Cross dialect understanding is very basic for Novaskag.

 Luvic
 ======

-This is the language of the Middle Lands, as far as humans are concerned.
+This is the language of the `Middle Lands`_, as far as humans are concerned.
 There are half a dozen major dialects, all of which can communicate with some difficulty.
 The major dialects are:

-* Danchu Luvic (a.k.a.
-Imperial Luvic) - Dominate along the Danchu river area, in both `Fellice`_ and Argos.
+* Danchu Luvic (*a.k.a.
+Imperial Luvic*) - Dominate along the Danchu river area, in both `Fellice`_ and `Argos`_.

-* Inner Luvic (a.k.a.
-Eastern Luvic) - Spoken across Mostor and along the eastern shore.
+* Inner Luvic (*a.k.a.
+Eastern Luvic*) - Spoken across `Mostor`_ and along the eastern shore.

-* Mountain Luvic (a.k.a.
-Northern Luvic) - Heard across `Fellice`_ and in northern sections of Celyd.
+* Mountain Luvic (*a.k.a.
+Northern Luvic*) - Heard across `Fellice`_ and in northern sections of `Celyd`_.

-* Storm Luvic (a.k.a.
-Western Luvic) - Popular along the western coast of Celyd and Sulkor.
+* Storm Luvic (*a.k.a.
+Western Luvic*) - Popular along the western coast of `Celyd`_ and `Sulkor`_.

-* Plains Luvic (a.k.a.
-Southern Luvic) - Almost exclusively used in the inland areas of Sulkor.
+* Plains Luvic (*a.k.a.
+Southern Luvic*) - Almost exclusively used in the inland areas of `Sulkor`_.

-* Yahsur Luvic (a.k.a.
-Republic Luvic) - Used in the interior of Celyd and along the Yahsur river.
+* Yahsur Luvic (*a.k.a.
+Republic Luvic*) - Used in the interior of `Celyd`_ and along the Yahsur river.

 Among the major dialects communication is possible but only with simple, direct language.
 Another dozen dialects are more removed or older and are spoken in remote areas.
 They can be hard to understand, even for a fluent speaker of one of the major dialects.